LukeGrahamLandry/franca/devlog.md

 - in the backend you mostly need size and float_mask at the same time so put them together so its less verbose.
+- want zero sized Unit so you don't spend instructions moving around garbage. removed places that pushed/popped a zero to Vec<i64>/v-stack. had to check for it in c::call because you can't just read garbage if the vec doesn't have an allocation. special case in cranelift signetures / intrinsics. last that fail are `match_macro` and `tagged_unions` trying to load a zero sized thing. strangly adding a check for zero size in emit_bc Deref fixes those but breaks `test_string_pool`. but why am i even getting there? i gave Unit a special load/store that do nothing. so enums are adding loads without checking overloads. ah, it happens if i have a Unit struct field too. so place exprs like that don't go through the compile deref that checks the overload. nice i caught that now cause it would be a problem when i tried to make small types take the right amount of space in structs. so thats mostly easy to fix by just not setting `.done` in compile_place_expr. but @tagged are still wierd because if you load the whole thing that includes padding so you have to get that off the stack before treating it as a smaller varient. but no, thats not true, you always access specific fields on it from memory and only load the whole enum type if you're going to store the whole enum type.

+TODO: it should know Unit load/store does nothing so my backend doesn't save registers before doing the garbage call!

 ## compiling the compiler for blink